Blinken to meet with senior Russian as Ukraine tensions soar

 Instead, those meetings appear to have increased fears of a Russian invasion, and the Biden administration has accused Russia of preparing a "false flag operation" to use as a pretext for intervention.
 Russia has angrily denied the charge.

 From Kyiv, Blinken will travel to Berlin, where he will meet with his German, British and French counterparts to discuss a possible response to any Russian military action.
-In Geneva on Friday, Blinken will be testing Lavrov on Russia's interest in a “diplomatic off-ramp” for the crisis, the senior State Department official said.
+In Geneva on Friday, Blinken will be testing Lavrov on Russia's interest in a “diplomatic off-ramp” for the crisis, a senior State Department official said, speaking on condition of anonymity.

-Russia has massed some 100,000 troops with tanks and other heavy weapons on its own soil near the Ukrainian border in what many observers believe may be preparation for an invasion.

 Blinken’s “travel and consultations are part of the diplomatic efforts to de-escalate the tension caused by Russia’s military build-up and continued aggression against Ukraine,” the State Department said in a statement.